 The issue identified by the Rule Proponents was whether the Latrobe Valley and Tasmanian generators should be competing on the same basis.
-The proponent's proposed rule, by limiting the dispatch offers for SNSPs, attempts to remove the ability for the combined Tasmanian generator and Basslink dispatch offer to be lower than the
+The proponent's proposed rule, by limiting the dispatch offers for SNSPs, attempts to remove the ability for the combined Tasmanian generator and Basslink dispatch offer to be lower than the allowable dispatch offer for a Latrobe Valley generator.
+However, as shown in the previous section, the impact of the treatment of losses associated with a generator and an SNSP means that the proposed rule would not equalise their associated dispatch offers, rather it would favour Latrobe Valley generators.

-&lt;sup>56 This bias against SNSPs is discussed in more detail in section 3.13 of the report "Calculation of Losses for Scheduled Network Service Providers", prepared for the AEMC by SW Advisory and ACIL Tasman, 13 June 2013.
+83 This bias against SNSPs is discussed in more detail in section 3.13 of the report "Calculation of Losses for Scheduled Network Service Providers", prepared for the AEMC by SW Advisory and ACIL Tasman, 13 June 2013.
 Note that the report expresses the bias in terms of the constraint's shadow price, rather than a portion of the import being treated as a loss at the RRN.
 These two explanations are equivalent.